joshrap67/LiteWeight/README.md

 Tutorial that got me started [Coding in flow](https://codinginflow.com/tutorials/android)

-App Logo crated using asset made by [Monkik](https://www.flaticon.com/authors/monkik)
+App Logo uses free SVG found [here](https://uxwing.com/feather-icon/)

-MyExericses Nav Icon made by [Demograph](https://thenounproject.com/demograph/uploads/?i=149086)
+Default Profile Picture made by [Smashicons](https://www.flaticon.com/free-icon/user_149071)

 Numerous YouTube videos are used for the exercise videos in this non-profit application.
 I do not own any of these videos and take no responsibility for any actions of the owners